JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 according to my data).
 I also like to avail myself of a little `Russia Today`_ and `Al Jazeera`_ to keep the bias in check a touch.

-With a simple rdial_ report I can also tell you that on an average internet connected day I can spend an hour reading news, friend's blogs, sports stories, &c.
+With a simple :pypi:`rdial` report I can also tell you that on an average internet connected day I can spend an hour reading news, friend's blogs, sports stories, &c.
 A big chunk of that time is also combined with breakfast, so I choose to let it slide for the most part.

 Tighten the noose
 -----------------